Lattyware/itemdraft/README.md

 ## Status

-Development underway.

-See [the wiki](https://github.com/Lattyware/itemdraft/wiki/Item-Draft) for plans and implementation detail.
+See [the wiki](https://github.com/Lattyware/itemdraft/wiki/Item-Draft) for the current project status, plans, and implementation detail.

 ## Running

-If you want to try the mod, you are best waiting for an actual release in the workshop.
-If you can't wait, then grab a copy and place into your dota directory.
+If you want to try the mod, you are best trying [the alpha in the workshop] (http://steamcommunity.com/sharedfiles/filedetails/?id=479645470).

 ## Developing